StevenKGER/myreflex-ipupdate/README.md

 This tool provides an automatic whitelist update, if the server's IP address is changing (e.g. in case, where a server is hosted at home).

 ## How to use
+Compile it yourself with ``go build`` or use the pre-compiled binaries available in the Releases tab.

+Program usage:

 ``
 ./myreflex-ipupdate -username yourSpigotMCUsername -password yourMyReflexAPIPassword ``